Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 ## Electrostatic molecular dynamics simulation in living human cells ##

-Electrostatic code, charge inversion, and nanoscale phenomena for living cells are studied using the electrostatic Fortran 2003 code, and molecular dynamics simulations are execcuted (Refs.
+Electrostatic molecular dynamics, that of charge inversion, and nanoscale phenomena for living cells are studied using the electrostatic Fortran 2003 code, and molecular dynamics simulations are execcuted (Refs.
 1-5).
-Before that thema, we show the electostatic simulation code to understand molecular dynimics simulation.
-With the thema, "DNA in nanopores" is simulated for DNA transportation through nanepores, where counterion condensation and coion depletion are the keys of the nanoscale human cells.
+Before writing of the thema, we talk about the electostatic simulation code to understand molecular dynimics simulation.
+Then with the thema, "DNA in nanopores" is simulated for DNA transportation through nanepores, where counterion condensation and coion depletion are the keys of the nanoscale human cells.

 ### 3D Electrostatic molecular dynamics simulation code ###

-First of all, we have a very easy electrostatic code of three dimensions that does Fortran 2003 compilation, and then parallel execution.
+First of all, we have an easy electrostatic simulation code of three dimensions that first does Fortran 2003 compilation, and then does parallel execution.
 It uses MPI v.3 and the Ghostviewer script.
 We use the Linux OS of 6 cores of 3 GMz, typically in our desktop workstation.

 The program is divided with, (i) the parallelization and parameters setups, (ii) the initialization of